 Finally, HostGator promises to have your website live and functional 99.9% of the time.
 This promise speaks for itself.

 What Holds It Back: The biggest complaint we hear about HostGator is its lack of email support.
 You need to call in or chat to get help with your website, which can be considerably more time-consuming when compared to sending off an email.

 SiteGround: Best for Unlimited Websites

-SiteGround is well known for their customer service, including the fact they offer 24/7 assistance via phone, email or chat.
-They also offer top notch security and reliable email service, both of which are important as you get your business off the ground.
+SiteGround is well known for its customer service, including the fact that it offers 24/7 assistance via phone, email, or chat.
+They also offer top-notch security and reliable email service, both of which are important as you get your business off the ground.